Ned Bowman

 Ned Bowman (born 12 September 2006) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).
 He was selected with pick 26 in the 2024 AFL draft, following a standout season with Norwood in the South Australian National Football League (SANFL) under-18 competition.

 Bowman gained national attention in 2024 after taking a highly publicized mark during a SANFL match that drew comparisons to some of the AFL’s most iconic aerial plays.
 The moment received widespread media coverage and was viewed as a key factor in his rising draft stock.

 Early life

 Bowman was born in Orroroo, South Australia.
 He is the son of Lachlan Bowman, a former Norwood player who featured in over 150 games and was part of the club's 1997 premiership team.

-Junior career
+Ned credits his family's football background as an influence on his sporting development.

-Bowman played junior football for Norwood and was a member of their under-18 side.
+He played junior football for and was a member of their under-18 side.
 In 2023, he missed most of the season due to injury.
 He returned in 2024 to play ten games and led Norwood’s under-18 goal-kicking with 18 goals.